seletskiy/carcosa/README.md

 *carcosa* stores secrets (like passwords) under the tokens (e.g. names).

-Both tokens and secrets are securely encrypted via AES and it's not possible to decrypt one without another.
-It's not possible to get the list of tokens without the knowledge of the *master password*.
+Tokens and secrets are encrypted via AES and it's impossible to decrypt one without another.
+No one can get the list of tokens without the knowledge of the *master password*.

 ## How to use carcosa?